ardi407/Non-graded-challenges/README.md

-# hacktiv8-Non-graded-challenges
+# Non-graded-challenges

-This repository consists of non-graded challenges from hacktiv8 FTDS bootcamp
+This repository consists of non-graded challenges from one of the high level bootcamp programs in Indonesia